harquail/nook_foldlings_thesis/markdown_chapters/60_Conclusions.md

 #Algorithms & Implementation Future Work

-#Feature Intersections
+##Feature Intersections

 #Applications

-_This section is co-autored with Marissa Allen_
+_This section is co-authored with Marissa Allen_